hammal/cbadc/docs/source/control-bounded_converters.rst

 ======================

 Next follows a series of tutorials demonstrating common use cases of the cbadc package.
-In particular consider the :ref:`getting_started`.
+In particular, consider the :ref:`getting_started`.

 .. toctree::
   :hidden: